-3.4 Convex costs of adjustment
+3.4 Convex Costs of Adjustment

 In Rotemberg (1982) firms set prices so as to minimise deviations from the optimal price subject to quadratic frictions of price adjustment.
-The solution implies that all firms must adjust prices continuously, so there is no heterogeneity in the frequency of price adjustment and the hazard rate is only non-zero for the first period.
+The solution implies that all firms must adjust prices continuously, so there is no heterogeneity in the frequency of price adjustment and the hazard rate is one for the first period.
 As is well known, this model is observationally equivalent at the aggregate level to the Calvo model.
 Kozicki and Tinsley (2002) have generalised this model, by assuming that frictions of price adjustment are captured by a polynomial.
-Micro implications of this generalisation are the same, but it provides a rationalisation of the appearance of lagged inflation terms in the Phillips Curve.
-Specifically, the implied equation is
+Micro implications of this generalisation are the same, but their model provides a rationalisation of the appearance of lagged inflation terms in the Phillips Curve.